hygraph/gatsby-source-graphcms/README.md

 ## How to query : GraphQL

-Let's say you have a GraphQL type called `Artist`.
+Let’s say you have a GraphQL type called `Artist`.
 You would query all artists like so:

 ```graphql